 We know what’s on B.C.’s mind.

-What began in 2018 for the sole purpose of gathering better, more timely insights from our member businesses to fuel effective advocacy on their behalf, has flourished to produce a one-of-kind, digital intelligence platform – the BCMindReader platform – that leverages the unparalleled reach of our provincial network to access robust, ground-level intelligence about businesses large and small, from every sector, demographic and region in the province.
+What began in 2018 for the sole purpose of gathering better, more timely insights from our member businesses to fuel effective advocacy on their behalf, flourished into a one-of-kind, digital intelligence platform – the BCMindReader survey platform – supported by an engaged Insight Community of over 3,700 members.

 Engaged by the Ministry of Social Development and Poverty Reduction, this survey was the first part of an engagement to understand the disconnect between employers and job seekers.